Jimmy Collins: First World Series

 In 1902, Collins was limited to 108 games by injury, and the Americans finished third.
-He did hit the team's first ever inside-the-park grand slam however.
+He did hit the team's first ever inside-the-park grand slam home run.
 The next season, Collins led the Americans to their first American League pennant, winning the league by 14 1/2 games over the Philadelphia Athletics.

 With an agreement in place for the champions of the American and National Leagues to meet in a best-of-nine "World Series", Boston represented the Junior Circuit.
 After losing two out of three at home to start the series, then losing the first game in Pittsburgh, the Americans won the next three in Pittsburgh, then returned home to win Game Eight in Boston to become the first-ever World Series Champions.
 Collins himself batted .250 in the Series, with a pair of triples and five runs scored.

 Remaining career

 The Americans won the pennant again in 1904, with Collins batting .271 and leading the league in putouts for the fifth time in eight seasons.
 However, the Americans would not get the opportunity to defend their title, as John McGraw and the New York Giants refused to play them in the postseason.
+Collins was instead presented by the Boston fans during the final series of the season with a loving cup to honor him as "a great third baseman, a great captain and a good fellow."

 In 1905, the Americans slipped to fourth place, and Collins clashed with team president John I. Taylor, reportedly quitting on the team during the season.
 As a player, Collins batted .276, but again missed time due to injury.
-In 1906, Collins found himself in hot water, as not only were the Americans in last, but he himself was suspended twice, and was eventually was replaced as manager by Chick Stahl.
+In 1906, Collins found himself in hot water, as not only were the Americans in last, but he himself was suspended twice, and was eventually replaced as manager by Chick Stahl.
 He also missed the end of the season with a knee injury.

 Collins began the 1907 season with Boston, but it was only a matter of time before he departed.
 For reasons that have never become clear, Stahl had committed suicide during spring training; instead of Collins, the Americans turned to Cy Young as manager, following by George Huff, and then Bob Unglaub, all within the first three months of the season.
 After playing 41 games with the Americans, Collins was traded to the Philadelphia Athletics in June for infielder John Knight.
 While he batted .278, he had a career-low (to that point) .330 slugging percentage, and failed to hit a home run for the first time in his career.
 In 1908, he slumped even further, batting just .217, and was let go.

 After his major league career ended, Collins continued to play and manage in the minor leagues.
 He spent 1909 with the Minneapolis Millers of the American Association, then spent two seasons with the Providence Grays in the Eastern League before retiring.